- Lat pulldowns have been shown to work (and grow) the biceps muscle just as good as barbell curls. At least in untrained subjects.

 An example of a “Back & Bicep” workout could be to start with lat pulldowns, move on to rows, and then finish with one or two bicep exercises.
 And why not vary the load and reps while you’re at it.

 - Lat Pulldown: 3 sets x 4–6 reps

 - Barbell Row: 3 sets x 5–8 reps

 - Barbell Curl: 3 sets x 8–12 reps

 - Preacher Curl: 3 sets x 10–20 reps

-Another alternative could be to do your compound lifts on a “back day” (for example after your deadlifts), and then do your curls on a separate “arm day”.
+Another alternative could be to do your compound lifts on a “back day” (for example after your deadlifts), and then work your biceps in isolation by doing your curls on a separate “arm day”.